AdeHumble/Nigerian-Food-Prices-Insights/README.md

 ## DATA CLEANING & DATA PREPROCESSING
 - Promoted the first row as header and deleted the next row immediately after it
 - Renamed the all the columns using sentence case
-- Changed the data type for Date the column to a datetime type
+- Changed the data type for the "Date" column to a datetime type
-- Renamed the second column to State
+- Renamed the second column, "admin 1" to "State"
-- Renamed the third column to LGA
+- Renamed the third column, "admin 2" to "LGA"
 - Changed the data type for latitude and longitude to decimals
 - Formatted the last column which - USD price to 2 decimal places.